Appearance & Reality > The Lord Jesus Christ > Strong and weak

 and do not give the devil an opportunity.

 The Scriptures emphasises the need for us to strive according to the power of God which mightily works within us.
-There are many exhortations in the Scriptures for us to grow strong, to be diligent and vigilant because we are in the context of spiritual warfare.
-It is critical that we are diligent in the truth and are vigilant against giving the enemy an opportunity to work in our lives.
+Time and again, the Scriptures exhorts us to grow strong, to be diligent and vigilant because we are in the context of spiritual warfare.
+It is critical that we are diligent in the truth and vigilant against giving the enemy an opportunity to work in our lives.

 An overcomer

 The one who is truly strong is an overcomer.
-And an important aspect of an overcomer’s life is overcoming the evil one and the powers of darkness.
+And an important aspect of an overcomer’s life is that of overcoming the evil one and the powers of darkness.

 1 John 2:14